rogerfleenor/hornethyperloop/README.md

 - A new commit/push must be demo'ed and approved by a lead before being pushed to a primary source.
 - Notify team leads of actions in the slack: hornethyperloop.slack.com

-Questions?
-Google it or Slack Roger

 Quick Reference:

-   Create a new repository on the command line
+- Create a new repository on the command line

             echo "# BenzeenPicScan" >> README.md
             git init